-How long does post-conviction relief take?
+How long will post-conviction relief take to resolve?

 There are many factors that go into how long a post-conviction petition takes in Illinois including the complexity of the issues, the ability to quickly locate and interview potential witnesses, how long it takes for parties to respond to subpoenas and how long it takes for the State to file its response to the post-conviction petition.
 Generally, one can expect that a post-conviction will be resolved in the trial court within one-year; however, if a party files an appeal challenging the denial or dismissal of a post-conviction the timeline will be increased significantly.

 A post-conviction petition and a writ of habeas corpus in federal court is mechanism to free someone who is being held in custody resulting from a substantial constitutional deprivation such as ineffective assistance, illegal searches and seizures, or unlawful confessions.
 Only errors that are rooted in the Illinois Constitution or the US Constitution can be raised in a post-conviction proceeding.

 Post-conviction and habeas corpus attorney Omer Jaleel has handled the most complex criminal appeals and post-conviction petitions as both a criminal appellate prosecutor and as a private criminal appeals attorney.
 His unique background allows him to analyze a case how a prosecutor would and he is able to negate the prosecutor’s case because he knows how to think like a prosecutor.

 What are the stages of Post-Convictions Petition?